OTTAWA – Jacob Bernard-Docker is headed to the Ottawa Senators.

-The young blue liner received praise from Senators head coach D.J.
-Smith, who said Bernard-Docker is a "big piece of the puzzle" to the team's future.
+Senators head coach D.J.
+Smith said the young blue liner is a "big piece of the puzzle."

 "In a lot of the hard times, you're waiting for these young kids to come and they're starting to come now and it certainly is exciting," said Smith.